osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

             "visible": true,

             // REQUIRED.
 The positive integer ID of the node.
 Implementations
-            // SHOULD NOT use a 32-bit integer for this "id": 1,
+            // SHOULD use a representation that allows integers above 2^31.
+            // The maximum node ID from the main OSM API exceeds 2^31.
+Some
+            // software uses high IDs (>2^32) when making one OSM file from
+            // multiple sources.
+            "id": 1,

             // REQUIRED.
 The positive integer version number of the node.